 Is the service safe?

-Addaction had an effective system in place to ensure managers and staff learnt from untoward incidents.
-This included accidents, incidents, complaints, concerns, whistleblowing and investigations.
-This meant the provider reduced the risks to people and helped the service to continually improve.
+Systems were in place to make sure that managers and staff learned from events such as accidents and incidents, complaints, concerns, whistleblowing and investigations.
+This reduced the risks to people and helped the service to continually improve.

 Is the service effective?